ldelance/ldelance.github.io/cv.md

 ### 2018 – 2020 Master of Physics at ENS de Lyon, France

+Research internships:

+- SIMM laboratory, ESPCI, Paris
+Effect of surfactants on the passage of a drop immersed in water through a constriction
+Supervisors: François Lequeux, Laurence Talini, Emilie Verneuil

+- Losert Lab, University of Maryland, USA
+Experimental study of the rotational motion of particles in a granular material
+Supervisor: Wolfgang Losert

 ### 2017 Bachelor of Physics at ENS de Lyon, France